iamantony/iamantony.github.io/_draft/my_dev_machine.md

 to check if virtual CD-drive of your Virtual OS is empty).
 VirtualBox will try to mount its "Guest Additions CD" into GOS CD-drive.

-If your GOS is **Ubuntu**, then you will see mount dialog (add picture) with question should the GOS run autorun.sh file on CD.
-Just press Run.
-After that Terminal window will be opened and installation of VirtualBox Additions will be started (maybe at first you will be asked for admin password) (add picture).

-If your GOS is **Debian**, then find out where "Guest Additions CD" was mounted.
+Find out where "Guest Additions CD" was mounted.
 I recommend to check this folders:
 ``` txt
 /media/cdrom0
 /home/user_name/media